What You Need to Know About 32 CFR Compliance as CMMC Nears Implementation

 32 CFR establishes the regulatory framework for the CMMC program.
 It defines three CMMC levels, each corresponding to increasing cybersecurity maturity for protecting Federal Contract Information (FCI) and Controlled Unclassified Information (CUI):

-• CMMC Level 1: CMMC Level 1 focuses on basic cyber hygiene and requires organizations to implement 17 foundational cybersecurity practices.
+- CMMC Level 1: CMMC Level 1 focuses on basic cyber hygiene and requires organizations to implement foundational cybersecurity practices, specifically 15 requirements within six unique domains.
 These practices align with Federal Acquisition Regulation (FAR) requirements and aim to protect Federal Contract Information (FCI) through simple security controls, including access management, physical protection, and basic monitoring, without formal documentation or process maturity.

-• CMMC Level 3: CMMC Level 3 targets organizations managing highly sensitive CUI and critical national security information.
-It requires full compliance with NIST SP 800-172 and advanced cybersecurity measures, focusing on proactive threat detection and incident response.
+- CMMC Level 3: CMMC Level 3 targets organizations managing highly sensitive CUI and critical national security information.
+For Level 3, there are 134 required controls (110 from NIST SP 800-171 and an additional 24 from NIST SP 800-172).
 Level 3 demands ongoing assessments, detailed documentation, and third-party certifications to ensure top-tier security.

 The 32 CFR regulation outlines specific security requirements for each level, drawing from established standards like NIST 800-171 and 800-172.